Snowflake Access Pattern

 While interacting directly with Snowflake secure views in these workspaces, users can create derived data sources and collaborate with other project members at a common access level.
 Because these derived data sources will inherit all appropriate policies, that data can then be shared outside the project.
 Additionally, derived data sources use the credentials of the Immuta system Snowflake account, which will allow them to persist after a workspace is disconnected.

-Native Snowflake Workspaces can be used on its own or together with Native Dynamic Snowflake.
+Snowflake Workspaces can be used on their own or with the Snowflake integration.

 Immuta enforces policy logic on data and represents it as secure views in Snowflake.
 Because projects group users and tables and equalize members to the same level of access, all members will see the same view of the data and, consequently, will only need one secure view.
 Changes to policies immediately propagate to relevant secure views.